jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 // note, not all refs are new
 // @Yang2021 @Wen2022 @Mirza2011 @Weiner2011 @Campari2023a @Stolzenburg2009 Alfasfos2024
 increases the risk of both unintentional and accidental ignitions.
-Further complicating safety considerations is the fact that hydrogen is invisible to the naked eye.
+Further complicating safety considerations is the fact that hydrogen is invisible to the naked eye
+// TODO add refs: @Tunes2024 @Ma2023 @Darmadi2023 @schefer2009visible
+.
 However, experimental investigations conducted by @schefer2009visible have successfully recorded hydrogen flames under specific conditions.
 A visual representation of these flames is provided in @fig_20, offering insights into the observable features of hydrogen combustion.

 #figure(